zzzzz151/Starzix/README.md

 **Options**

-Hash (int, default 64, 1 to 512) - transposition table size in MB
+- Hash (int, default 64, 1 to 512) - transposition table size in MB

 **Extra commands**

-perft \<depth\> - runs a perft from current position
+- perft \<depth\> - runs a perft from current position

-eval - current position's evaluation from perspective of side to move
+- eval - displays current position's evaluation from perspective of side to move

 # Features